-14. Can I submit an application for a component or stage of a larger project?
+7.2.10 Can I submit an application for a component or stage of a larger project?

-Yes, provided that the works funded with the CBP grant are a new project stage that does not commence before 10 June 2022 and will be completed by 31 March 2024.
+Yes, provided that the works funded with the CBP grant are a new project stage that does not commence before 27 October 2023.
+The project must also be completed by 31 August 2025.